trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 When you are researching or arguing a point, look for sources that confirm your view _and_ sources that contradict it.
 If you can't find a source that disagrees with you, you aren't looking hard enough.
 Also, drop the ego about "originality."
 Extensive citing isn't cheating; it's proof of quality.
 It shows you have done the work to map the territory.

 **3. Discourse Control**
 When someone attacks your idea, your lizard brain thinks they are attacking _you_.
 You will feel the urge to get defensive.
 Fight this.
 Count to ten.
-Science happens in the **Discourse**—the cool, detached exchange of arguments—not in a heated debate.
+Science happens in the **Discourse** — the cool, detached exchange of arguments — not in a heated debate.
 If you get emotional, you have lost the ability to think critically.

 **4. Scientific Reasoning (Induction vs. Deduction)** Understand the difference in how you build arguments.